Successful concealed carry can be yours, simply follow this easy 4 step system.

 We know just because a holster is pink is no guarantee that it was designed for a woman’s body.
 Finding a holster designed for a woman and one that works on her body can be extremely difficult.
 The Well Armed Woman has designed an exclusive line and has sought out the best options to help.

 Once you have considered the first three elements of your Personal Concealed Carry System, you can consider and shop for holsters that fit your gun, your body and your clothing.
-The order that you consider these components is important as the decisions you make in each of the previous will help lead you in the right direction to find the right holster locations and holsters for YOU.
+The order that you consider these components is important.
+The decisions you make in each of the above areas will help lead you in the right direction.
+You will find the right holster locations and holsters for YOU.

-As you can see, there are so many variables that go into building your Personal Concealed Carry System and no two woman’s system will be alike.
+As you can see, there are so many variables that go into building your Personal Concealed Carry System.
+No two woman’s system will be alike.
 Because you are a unique individual, taking the time to properly build your system will result in the safest and most comfortable method for you.